FailAcademy/learning/wdp-vancouver/_slides/week-02/03-javascript-arrays.md

 Note that you can put **any** JavaScript value into an array, not just strings!

-_How do we find out how many products are in the above array?_
+_How could we find how many products are in the above array?_

 ???